avysel/ethereum-getting-started/README.md

 ### a.
 Initialize the private network

 We are going to create a private network with 3 nodes.
+First, we will create directories for nodes' data.
+Then we will create an account for each node.

-The previously create genesis file will be the common genesis for all 3 nodes to start building a blockchain.
+The genesis template file will be copied in each nodes directories.

+Have a look at you console, you'll be prompt to set password for all accounts.
+Keep these password in memory !

 ```sh
 #!/bin/bash